martimyc/Engine/README.md

 - Upon start, all resources not managed inside Assets aren't generated in Library yet.
 - Importing options can't be changed from the editor from the inspector yet.

-#### AABB's problem:

-Update from parents don't work if you don't update the child later.

 ## Changes:

 - MD5 UIDs